-The Reverend Dr. Kevin Tully is a native of Shawnee, Okla., where he graduated high school in 1976.
-He holds a Bachelor of Science degree in sociology from Oklahoma City University, a Master of Divinity from Southern Methodist University in Dallas and a Doctor of Ministry degree from Drew University, receiving highest honors (graduation with distinction).
+The Reverend Dr. Kevin Tully is a native of Shawnee, Oklahoma.
+He holds a Bachelor of Science degree in sociology from Oklahoma City University, a Master of Divinity from Southern Methodist University in Dallas and a Doctor of Ministry degree from Drew University.
 He has also done additional postgraduate studies in the field of pastoral psychotherapy at the Center for Counseling and Psychotherapy in Oklahoma City and through Phillips Theological Seminary in Tulsa.

 A college sophomore when he received his first pastoral appointment, Dr. Tully has served churches in Oklahoma, Texas, and in both the Republic of Ireland and Northern Ireland.
-He served six years as minister of evangelism and preaching associate at the Boston Avenue United Methodist Church in Tulsa.
 He has been senior pastor at Bartlesville First Church since June, 2008.

-Kevin and his wife, Georgia, were married in 1980 and have three children: Paige (Mrs. Colin) Chenault of Dallas, Kyle, and Drew.
-Kevin enjoys golf, guitar, cycling, triathlon, reading and gardening.
+Kevin and his wife, Georgia have three children: Paige (Mrs. Colin) Chenault of Dallas, Kyle, and Drew.
+Kevin enjoys golf, guitar, cycling, triathlon, reading, and gardening.